 You may not sense it, but the reason you are turning to alcohol so often is to overcome several underlying issues, that have not been resolved as yet.
 You might drink to alleviate anxiety or depression, or to come to terms with a past traumatic experience.
 We drink when we have a bad day at work, a turbulent relationship, to help with grief or guilt, and at times, to shed inhibitions such as shyness or being introverted.
 But, alcoholics will drink to survive life.

-The brain of an alcoholic is inevitably addicted to alcohol as a result of natural dopamine deficiency.
+The brain of an alcoholic is inevitably addicted to alcohol as a result of natural chemical deficiency.
 This is because it relies on a delicate balance of chemicals and processes.
 Alcohol is a depressant, which can disrupt that chemical balance, affecting your thoughts, feelings, and actions.
-When you consume alcohol, you become relaxed due to the chemical changes in your brain because dopamine mediates pleasure in the brain.
-Thus a deficiency in dopamine, makes alcohol consumption a necessity to feel good or at times, even normal.
-The reason a drink helps you feel more confident or less anxious is because the alcohol not only depresses the part of your brain which is associated with anxiety, but balances out the lack of dopamine.
+When you consume alcohol, you become relaxed due to the chemical changes in your brain because it mediates pleasure in the brain.
+Thus a deficiency makes alcohol consumption a necessity to feel good or at times, even normal.
+The reason a drink helps you feel more confident or less anxious is because the alcohol not only depresses the part of your brain which is associated with anxiety, but balances out the lack of the chemicals.
 Over time, that reliance turns to dependence on alcohol.

 ■ Aggressive and reckless behaviour